ferd/rebar3_proper/README.md

       -v, --verbose       each propertie tested shows its output or not (defaults to true)
+      -c, --cover         generate cover data [default: false] -w, --workers       number of workers to use when parallelizing property tests
+      -t, --type          this is only used when running parallel PropEr: indicates the type of the property to test, it can either be "pure" when it is side-effect and has no state, or "impure" when it does
-      -c, --cover         generate cover data [default: false] --retry             If failing test case counterexamples have been stored, they are retried [default: false]
+      --retry             If failing test case counterexamples have been stored, they are retried [default: false]
       --regressions       replays the test cases stored in the regression